BrunoKoppel/Gatsby-Fisherman-Project/README.md

   Gatsby's default starter
 </h1>

-*You can clone this git and run the commands:
+*You can clone this git and run the command:

 <code> npm install -g gatsby-cli </code>